-The City operates two pools and one zero-depth Water Park/Splash Pad that caters to younger children seven days a week during summer months and is open to residents in possession of a pool pass.
+The City operates two pools and one zero-depth Water Park/Splash Pad during summer months.
+All are open to residents in possession of a pool pass.
 Each pool employs lifeguards.
 Arts, crafts and swim classes are also occasionally offered at the pool locations.

 The 2016 swim season begins on June 11 and ends August 7.
 All locations are open from noon to 6 p.m., seven days a week.

 Randolph Park, located in the Eastside neighborhood at East 8th and Greenup Streets, offers an Olympic sized swimming pool for recreational swimming.

 Goebel Park Pool is located along Philadelphia Street between West 5th and West 9th Streets in the Mainstrasse neighborhood.

 Both pools are available to Covington residents in possession in of a pool pass.